mkuthan/garmin-workouts/README.md

 * All nested sections are mapped as repeated steps in Garmin Connect.
 First repeat for warmup, second repeat for main interval (repeated 3 times) and the last one for cooldown.

-Importing from `xlsx` files.

-Construct a table in excel that looks like this (making sure that all excel cells are set to text and not to date or any other format):
+To import your workout from an `xlsx` file, construct a table in excel that looks like this (making sure that all excel cells are set to text and not to date or any other format):

 | Start  | End | Duration |
 | ------------- | ------------- | ------------- |